Help us earn money

 - A completed Adoption Application on file.

-- Two classes completed -- Parrot 101 and Avian Health & Medicine -- within the past six months.
+- Two classes completed -- Parrot 101 and Avian Health & Wellness -- within the past six months.
 Additional classes may be required, depending upon the bird.

 - Spent time bonding with the bird; three visits minimum.
 Birds may not be handled until you have completed at least one of your required classes, and only with a staff person present.
 We recommend that you call to schedule an appointment to handle the bird in which you're interested, so we can guarantee that staff will be available to work with you.